screwage/plex-auto-stream-swap/README.md

 - Add logging to file
 - Improve logging to include client identifier
 - Rename this project to... literally anything else
+- Check that the sessions picked up belong to the current user